AriFordsham/GHCWiki/commentary/compiler/backends/ncg/register-allocator.md

 ## References

-If you decide to do some hacking on the register allocator, I would take a look at (at least) these papers first:
+If you decide to do some hacking on the register allocator I would take a look at (at least) these papers first:

 **Iterated Register Coalescing**
 *George, Appel, 1996*